Dating coach Connell Barrett answers your questions on how to talk to women, the secret to texting, and a simple way to

 Be the buyer, NOT the seller.
 That'll help you get out of the friend zone.

 Connell Barrett is a NYC dating coach that provides actionable advice for men to find the right woman AKA the woman of their dreams.
 He helps men all over the world.
 He has appeared on shows such as The Today Show, Access Hollywood and more.
 His advice has also been featured in several magazines such as Maxim, Cosmopolitan, and many more.
-His new dating book for men is being released in Spring 2021.
-Ask Connell a dating question below.
+His new dating book for men can be purchase here.

 NYC Dating Coach Connell Barrett